Race certified by Finishers: event approved by the organizer

 • Printed route guides and GPX files for self-guided teams.

-• Finisher packs are available for pre-order at an extra cost, containing a T-shirt and medal in addition to your goodie bag.
+• Finisher packs are available for pre-order at an additional cost, which include a t-shirt and medal for the event in addition to your gift bag.

 • For the 75 km: 18 years old